drademann/kata-playground/README.md

 - Do it incrementally.
 - Solve requirements as simple as possible.
 - Refactor after each successful test.
-- This is about to learn TDD/BDD *"red, green, repeat"*
+- This is about learning TDD/BDD *"red, green, repeat"*

 ## String Calculator